 Breast-feeding requires extra nutrition, making healthy eating just as important post-pregnancy.
-Women who are exclusively breast-feeding use about 650 calories daily to make the full amount of milk most babies need from birth to 6 months.
+Compared to women who are not, women who are exclusively breast-feeding use 400 to 500 calories daily to make the full amount of milk most babies need from birth to 6 months.
 Two-thirds of those calories should come from meals and snacks containing foods from all five food groups.
 The remaining calories come from the weight gained during pregnancy.
 While many women find breast-feeding helps them lose weight, weight loss varies among mothers depending on physical activity, the amount of weight gained during pregnancy and how much breast milk is produced.

 Choosing the Right Foods